AliFehmi/supertwin-1/docs/source/usage.rst

    git clone https://github.com/sparcityeu/Digital-SuperTwin.git

-If you have Dolap account,you can activate it:
+If you have Dolap account, you can activate it:

 .. code-block:: console